ghacks Technology News

 The author of the extension has a screenshot at the extensions website that shows a content area with about 20 websites.
 This is of course just for demonstration purposes, no one would really split the content area in that many parts.
 I think the limit is four different areas, probably more if you run really high resolutions.

 Using the extension is no problem at all.
-Once you have installed the Split Browser extension and restarted Firefox you see that the extension added a new entry to the right-click menu.
-The entry is called Split Browser to and it appears on websites and on links.
+Once you have installed the Split Browser extension and restarted Firefox you see that the extension has added a new entry to the right-click menu.
+The entry is called Split Browser and it appears when you right-click on websites or links.

 The options are to split the browser above, right, left or below which actually loads the same website again in the space that you have selected.
-If you choose right for example it will split the content area that way that the same website is loaded again on the right side of the previous one.
+If you choose right for example it will split the content area so that it is split in half in the middle with the selected link or the current website displayed on the right half.
 You are free to decrease or increase the size of every website in the content area.

 If you wanted to create a new area in the second half you would right-click in that half and select below for example to part it again.